 The American Rat Terrier is an American breed long in the making.
 The breeding program included several other well-established breeds, such as the Manchester Terrier, Bull Terrier, Old English White Terrier, and the Fox Terrier.
 The purpose of the breed programs was to produce a small Terrier type that was a tenacious ratting dog, and that could get in tight places.
-Despite its late recognition by the American Kennel Club in 2013, the American Rat Terrier has been long bred in the United States.
-A Rat Terrier appeared alongside Shirley Temple in The Little Colonel and was the Terrier of choice of President Theodore Roosevelt who wanted a rat dog to handle the White House rat problem.
-The Rat Terrier varied in the United States depending on the region it was from as well.
+Despite their late recognition by the American Kennel Club in 2013, the American Rat Terrier has been long bred in the United States.
+A Rat Terrier appeared alongside Shirley Temple in The Little Colonel and was the Terrier of choice of President Theodore Roosevelt, who wanted a rat dog to handle the White House rat problem.
+The Rat Terrier varied in the United States depending on the region they were from as well.
 In the south, the Rat Terrier was crossbred with the Beagle to produce a pack-minded ratting dog while the Greyhound and Whippet breeds were used in the midwest to give the Rat Terrier fleet abilities against the fast jackrabbits.